 What are the signs of depression?

 There are many different symptoms of depression and it is important to remember that everyone experiences things differently.
-However, here are some of the most common:
+However, here are some of the most common signs of depression:

 - Changes in eating or sleeping

 - Difficulty concentrating or remembering things